cexposit/computer-science-tests/README.md

 # computer-science-tests
-Repository with the projects developed during the lessons!
+Repository with the projects developed during the lessons

+New change!